sancelot/one_drive_full/README.md

 When your app is created , you MUST fill in these variables in the script:
 * tenant_id : tenant id of your business id
 * client_id : (app id) in the script

+You will need to allow these authorizations to the application:
+"User.Read","Files.Read","Files.Read.All"